Double-heavy tetraquark states with heavy diquark-antiquark symmetry: spectrum in terms of known

-Note that only highest spins are involved and the $cc$ diquark has unique quantum numbers $color=\bar{3}_c,spin=1$.
-The forms on the right hand side recall us the relation in Eq. \eqref{vec eq 2} where the light diquark-antiquark symmetry is used.
-With that equation, one naturally gets
+Note that only the highest spins are involved, and the $cc$ diquark has unique quantum numbers $color=\bar{3}_c,spin=1$.
+The forms on the right hand side remind us of the relation in Eq. \eqref{vec eq 2}, where the light diquark-antiquark symmetry is used.
+With that equation, one can naturally obtain